ComLangDevelopment/WG-Papers/Embedded/03-EmbeddedOperations.md

 An initial agenda for the meeting shall be posted by the Working Group Chair 48 hours before the scheduled date.
 A transcription of all conducted business on the agenda shall be made available not later than 48 hours after the conclusion of the meeting, and shall be made available to the members of the working group.

 A *simple-majority* shall be defined as a number of members of the working group which exceeds half of the number of members in attendence of the meeting.
+If a *simple-majority* is tied, the Working Group Chair may offer an additional vote to settle the tie.
 A *two-thirds majority* shall be defined as the number of members which is equal to or exceeds two-thirds of the number of members in attendence.

 The quorum for any meeting shall be the lesser of two-thirds of the membership of the working group and 20 members, or any other number proportional to the membership which the Core Working Group may see fit to impose.